kaz-utashiro/Getopt-EX-Hashed/README.md

 ## **has**

 Declare option parameters in a following form.
+The parentheses are for clarity only and may be omitted.

     has option_name => ( param => value, ... );